Running the PharmCAT Pipeline

 Inputs

-- A text file containing a list of VCF file paths.
+• For multi-file VCFs, a text file containing the list of VCF files.
 Files should be listed one per line, sorted by chromosome position.
-Use this when data has been split among multiple files (e.g. VCF files from large cohorts, such as UK Biobank).

 Concurrent Processing